 Whatever membership it may be, make sure it is something the recipient truly values before you pull out your wallet.

-Be aware that some of these organisations have country-specific websites, which means a DNA kit purchased from the US website can’t be sent to someone outside the United States, for example.
+Be aware that some of these organizations have country-specific websites, which means a DNA kit purchased from the US website can’t be sent to someone outside the United States, for example.
+In addition, while DNA tests can be a great gift, just be conscious of the potential privacy implications of getting a DNA test done.

-While this is the last one on my list, it is another of my favorites.
+While this is the last one on my list, it is another of my favourites.